This Is What Whales Are Betting On Carvana - Benzinga

 What The Experts Say On Carvana:

-- DA Davidson has decided to maintain their Neutral rating on Carvana, which currently sits at a price target of $140.

-- Cowen & Co. has decided to maintain their Outperform rating on Carvana, which currently sits at a price target of $300.
+- RBC Capital has decided to maintain their Outperform rating on Carvana, which currently sits at a price target of $155.

-- Truist Securities has decided to maintain their Buy rating on Carvana, which currently sits at a price target of $300.

 - Needham has decided to maintain their Buy rating on Carvana, which currently sits at a price target of $222.